sbleos/sbleos.github.io/README.md

 ## Dependecies

+Check out the links for more information about the dependencies used in this project!
+They are all interesting and explain their usage better than I can.
+It also helps to look at their documentation!
+The website domain is from Google Domains.

 ### [React](https://reactjs.org/)

+React is a component based JavaScript library that makes writing front-end code more logical.
+The components are very simple to be reusable, using separate JavaScript components instead of writing everything allows you to manage the `state` of the app.
+Another important thing is conditional rendering based on certain values, meaning that you can choose when a component looks and functions differently.
+Often, these values are taken in as input data called `props`.

+The syntax of React components is [JSX](https://reactjs.org/docs/introducing-jsx.html), which is JavaScript that renders the HTML inside.
+Read the [main concepts](https://reactjs.org/docs/hello-world.html) of React to quickly learn it.

+> :warning: Since JSX is closer to JavaScript than HTML, React DOM uses `camelCase` property naming convention instead of HTML attribute names, which is in `snake-case`.
+For example, `class` becomes `className`, and `font-family` becomes `fontFamily`.

 > :information_source: React tip: if style is a variable, you can set a components style with `style={style}`, with `style` being an object .
 To set styles inline, you can use something link `style={{display:"block",fontFamily:"Lato"}}`.
 Remember to use camel case and not dashes like regular CSS.
 You can also use `className="d-block"` by using Bootstrap classes or from a CSS file.
 Inline styles are not the best for performance because the CSS is compiled each time the component re-renders.